mrdavehill/AWS-Infrastructure-Capstone-Project/README.md

 # AWS-Infrastructure-Capstone-Project

-Custom Terraform to spin up an auto-mode EKS cluster, load Mongodb Express and an ingress.
+Custom Terraform to spin up an auto-mode EKS cluster, load Mongodb Express and an Ingress.

+And often with a funny name.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements